WWXD/WorldWeb-XD/README.md

 Depending on the versions, your update may involve running extra scripts to fix certain things.
 Make sure to follow those instructions.

-Updating from Blargboard 1.0 isn't covered.

 ## Features

  * Flexible permission system
  * Plugin system
  * Templates (in the works, about 80% done)
- * URL rewriting, enables human-readable forum and thread URLs for public content (requires code editing to enable it as of now)
+ * URL rewriting, enables human-readable forum and thread URLs for public content
  * Post layouts
  * more Acmlmboard feel
  * typical messageboard features
+ * Smiley Box.

 -------------------------------------------------------------------------------

-Coders and such, who like to hack new features in their software, may think that the use of templates in Blargboard gets in their way.
+Coders and such, who like to hack new features in their software, may think that the use of templates in Blargboard XD gets in their way.
 Well uh, can't please everybody.
 I tried to do my best at separating logic and presentation.
 Besides, the use of templates actually makes the code nicer.
 Just look at the first few revisions and see how much duplicate logic is powering the mobile layout, for example.
 Templates allowed to get rid of all that madness.

-As of now, there are no official releases for this, and the ABXD database installer hasn't been adapted to Blargboard's database structure yet.
-Thus, when updating your Blargboard copy, you need to check for changes to database.sql and modify your database's structure accordingly.
+As of now, there are no official releases for this, and the ABXD database installer hasn't been adapted to Blargboard XD's database structure yet.
+Thus, when updating your Blargboard XD copy, you need to check for changes to database.sql and modify your database's structure accordingly.